MotiBaadror/Name-Entity-Recognition-/README.md

 # Name Entity Recognition
 This repo shows the notebook describing name entity recognition from screatch.
 The tagging used here is BIO tagging.
 B-beginning, I-inside, O-outside

-## Dataset used here is collected from kaggle.com
+## Dataset used here is collected from [Kaggle](kaggle.com)
-The entity-annotated-corpus folder have data.
+The dataset can be found [here](https://github.com/MotiBaadror/Name-Entity-Recognition-/tree/master/entity-annotated-corpus).

 ## The steps for understanding how this algorithm work.